 Having a common information model that can scale will allow companies to design for future growth.
 Says Mike Hamby, managing director, Deloitte Consulting LLP, “Being able to adapt to the future is critical to drive value into the organization and drive costs down through operations.”

-“Finance organizations have started leveraging the latest modern ERP solutions to design and transform holistically with process, data and infrastructure being the driving factors,” says Raj Shivangari, senior manager, Deloitte Consulting LLP.
+“Finance organisations have started leveraging the latest modern ERP solutions to design and transform holistically with process, data and infrastructure being the driving factors,” says Raj Shivangari, senior manager, Deloitte Consulting LLP.
 “Innovation is regularly being delivered and finance continues to support the changing needs of the business.”

-For Dan Miller, managing director, Deloitte Consulting LLP, an exciting element of a modern ERP for banking is the analytics power it brings to the organization.
+For Dan Miller, managing director, Deloitte Consulting LLP, an exciting element of a modern ERP for banking is the analytics power it brings to the organisation.
 “Having access to granular data detail all in one place reduces reconciliation efforts, and streamlines finance function with a whole set of analytics tools that can be embedded into business processes.”

 CFOs looking for efficiency will drive towards integrating regulatory reporting into their management reporting.
 This, says Hamby, allows two things to happen.
-First, it means banks are proactively managing issues regulators are looking for, and second, they are doing so by utilizing a standard methodology.
+First, it means banks are proactively managing issues regulators are looking for, and second, they are doing so by utilising a standard methodology.
 “They are looking at the business from a management view that also considers the regulatory view.
-Having that mindset gives banks the ability to optimize reporting not only through tools, but also making sure that they are tying back to the common information model.”
+Having that mindset gives banks the ability to optimise reporting not only through tools, but also making sure that they are tying back to the common information model.”

 Shivangari still sees finance institutions struggling to trust the modern ERP technology when it comes to data integrity, defaulting to spreadsheet macros – and ultimately human intervention – to manage the data.
-“They’re not adapting to the latest technologies that are available to analyze the data for them, and provide inputs to what they need.”
-He recommends that organization embrace the latest technology since regulatory requirements feature prominently in the modern ERP.
+“They’re not adapting to the latest technologies that are available to analyse the data for them, and provide inputs to what they need.”
+He recommends that organisation embrace the latest technology since regulatory requirements feature prominently in the modern ERP.

 While banks are getting their houses in order with technology, cloud technology and platform-as-a-service models are enabling the institutions to embed their processes into their customers’.
 Miller offers trade finance as an example, and the mostly manual process of approving finance requests.
-“A PAAS platform allows organizations to then connect and share through secure APIs.
+“A PAAS platform allows organisations to then connect and share through secure APIs.
 It’s a real opportunity to expand the ecosystem.”

 In Ried’s experience, industries of all kinds are looking for more strategic banking partners and reduce their banking costs.
 Cloud technology and PAAS are great opportunities to embed micro services across the customer ecosystem.
 They are also opportunities, says Shivangari, to help clients who want to be responsible with their data, and secure it within their walls cost effectively.
 “This gives peace of mind when interacting with third-party businesses or customers.
-It’s a great platform for any organization to enable this innovative technology and not build technical debt.”
+It’s a great platform for any organisation to enable this innovative technology and not build technical debt.”